Obtaining Housing

 Keys

 All students are provided keys to access their campus residence.
 It is a residents responsibility to carry keys and lock their campus residence at all times.
-If the keys are lost or stolen, the Residential Life Office should be notified immediately.
+If the keys are lost or stolen, the Offices of Public Safety and Residential Life should be notified immediately.
 The minimum cost of a lock change is $35.00.
-This includes a new key core and one key per resident.
+This includes a new lock core and one key per resident.
 Students may not duplicate College keys or loan/give their campus residence key(s) to any other individual for any purpose.
 All keys must be returned to the appropriate staff when a resident moves or checks out of a residence.

 Breaks